valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

 * **Edit plugin configuration ID**

-  The plugin configuration ID can now be edited from within the plugin configuration management menu.
+  The plugin configuration ID can now be edited in the plugin configuration management screens.

 ## Bugfixes